Zemeic languages

-The Zemeic, Zeme, or Zeliangrong languages are a branch of Sino-Tibetan languages spoken mostly in Indian state of Nagaland, Assam and Manipur in northeast India.
+The Zemeic, Zeliangrong or Western Naga are a languages branch of Sino-Tibetan languages spoken mostly in Indian state of Nagaland, Assam and Manipur in northeast India.
 It may have close relationship with other Naga languages pending further research.
 The corresponding ethnic group is the Zeliangrong people.
 There were 63,529 Zeliang-speaking people in India in 2011.

-Ethnologue gives the name Western Naga for the Zeme languages.
+Ethnologue gives the name Western Naga for the Zemeic languages.